nikbrandt/Arthur/README.md

 Arthur does have some hot features that other bots don't, but not that many.
 To list a few, `mp3` which downloads and converts YouTube videos to mp3, and `webshot` which takes a full-length shot of a website.
 And I think the leveling system is pretty damn nice, but who knows.
 More features are always being added, just wait a while because the developer is very slow to add things.

-I guess the overall point of this is that Arthur is like a nice multipurpose bot that ~~won't ever include moderation features *because every other bot does that*~~ will eventually include moderation features because *idk i was forced or something*.
-Yeah, that's all.
-I dunno.
+I guess the overall point of this is that Arthur is like a nice multipurpose bot.
+Yeah.

 Eh, we're going back to using an MIT license, I feel weird having contributors but still being under copyright.
 To get this bot up and running, you'll probably need to add quite a lot of files to a `../media` directory, and since I'm not *really* trying to decentralize this bot, that challenge is up to you.